The following recipe was created in collaboration with Lauren Schulte. To see more of her bites and meals, visit her Instagram @TheBiteSizePantry.

-The best part about this cocktail is it looks very impressive but can be made in a pinch.
+The best part about this cocktail is that it looks very impressive but can be made in a pinch.
 Simply grab a shaker, or two glasses of similar size, fill with ice and gin, add the cranberry simple syrup and some lemon juice and seal, shake and strain.

 For the Simple Syrup